Flash cookies, or Local Shared Objects, are used for a variety of purposes: from Flash game saves to storing site preferences or user tracking.

-There are two primary options to prevent the saving of third party Flash cookies on the system.
-You can either disable Flash which may not always be what you want as it will prevent all Flash contents from being loaded in the browser, or make changes to the Flash configuration.
+There are two primary options to prevent the saving of third-party Flash cookies on the system.
+You can either disable Flash which may not always be what you want as it will prevent all Flash content from being loaded in the browser, or make changes to the Flash configuration.

-Visit the following website in a web browser of choice.
+Visit the following website in a web browser that supports Flash.
 The global storage settings panel specifies the amount of disk space websites can use to store information on the computer.

 You can uncheck the "allow third-party Flash content to store data on your computer" preference to prevent this from happening to your system in the future.
 The main site you are on can still save contents while all third party scripts can't anymore.
 Note that sub-domains are seen as third party sites.